 In 1958, a group of women at Eastern Michigan University in Ypsilanti formed another Omega Phi Alpha chapter.
 In late 1962, a group of women at the University of Bridgeport in Connecticut independently formed a third chapter.
 In the spring of 1966, the Bowling Green chapter registered the sorority as a national organization, and then asked the other chapters to affiliate.
 A national organizing convention was scheduled at Bowling Green in June 1967.
 At the convention, the three groups discussed ideas and agreed to the requirements and structure that formed Omega Phi Alpha National Service Sorority.

-Since OPA’s founding in 1967, the sorority has expanded to 30 college campuses in 18 states.
+Since OPA’s founding in 1967, the sorority has expanded to 28 collegiate chapters (currently active) in 21 states.

-Omega Phi Alpha presents many awards each year including service achievement awards for both individual and chapter achievement, leadership development awards, special alumnae honorary awards such as the Ann DeMatteo Alumnae Service Award and OPA’s highest award, the Susan Terzian Award.
+Omega Phi Alpha presents many awards each year including service awards for both individual and chapter achievement, leadership development awards, special alumnae honorary awards such as the Ann DeMatteo Alumnae Service Award, and the sorority’s highest award, the Susan Terzian Award.
+See the Scholarship page for information about the Pamela McCullough McEwen Scholarship Award.

 |1978||Beta Chapter||increase in chapter membership|